CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 {: .align-right style="max-width: 38%; margin: 0 0 1em 2em !important;"}
 > [!TIP]
 > **What is _Due Diligence_ and _Due Care_?**
-> _Due Care_ is about _the actions a reasonable and prudent person is expected to do_ during a security incident, and _Due Diligence_ is about _the preparations to make for this person to succeed_.
+> *Due Care* is about the *actions a reasonable and prudent person is expected to do* during an event.
+> *Due Diligence* is about the *preparations this reasonable and prudent person has to do in order to succeed* acting with Due Care.

 When and serious incident happens or a critical vulnerability is discovered, we are expected to conduct ourselves with _Due Care_ – and before the emergency develops, to have prepared for this with _Due Diligence_.